openSUSE/news-o-o/_posts/2011-11-26-opensuse-weekly-news-issue-203-is-out.markdown

 Several of you has all kind of non feature (mostly called bugs) with Gnome3.2 and kde4
-            etcâ€¦
+            etc…

 I will just copy/google translate/paste here the comment made by Sebastian Siebert on
             his blog

-Okay, now that was a long night for me was. ï·½ Iâ€™ve researched intensively since
+Okay, now that was a long night for me was. ﷽ I’ve researched intensively since
             yesterday evening after the problem of GNOME 3.2 and the XvBA hardware acceleration on openSUSE 12.1.
 Here, a blog reader has pointed out that the direct installation of the AMD Catalyst could solve the problem.
 However, I think the direct installation of